alexazhu/hdpy/README.md

 * Implementation of four high-dimensional regression methods: Multiple splitting Method, Lasso Projection method, Ridge Projection method, debiased Lasso method.
 * Produce p-values adjusted for multiple testing.
 * Aggregate confidence intervals for non-zero coefficients.
+* Visualize p-values for variable screening

 ## File Structure

 * HDI/ four individual implementations of high-dimensional inference methods.
 * data/ high dimensional data simulator with experiment dataset in the example.
-* hdpy.py main entry point of using the Precision Lasso to work with your own data
+* hdpy.py main entry point of using the hdpy to work with your own data

 ## Installation
-Numpy, Sklearn and Statsmodels package are required on your current system.
+Numpy, Sklearn, Statsmodels, seaborn package are required on your current system.

 ## Example